 10. Ensuring that all reporting that app does is working and produces right kind of data to the server side

 When implementing the test suites it is important to make each test atomic i.e. so that they can be run individually.
-This will be very valuable in Stage 2 and Stage 3 when the same suites can be used in Load & Performance testing and Proactive end-to-end monitoring without the need to run all test cases in same sequence every time.
+This will be very valuable in Stage 2 and Stage 3 when the same suites can be used in Load & Performance testing and Proactive end-to-end monitoring without the need to run all test cases in the same sequence every time.

-3. Good mix of phones and tablets
+2. Good mix of hardware and software

 3. All expected Holiday Sales blockbuster devices